-Admittedly, this is not a landmark you are likely to include in your bucket list if you are staying in Rome for only a day, even if you are only seeing the city center.
-However, if you are spending three days in Rome or more, I definitely suggest carving one or two hours to this beautiful Rome museum steeped in history.
+Admittedly, this is not a landmark you are likely to include on your bucket list if you are staying in Rome for only a day, even if you are only seeing the city center.
+However, if you are spending three days in Rome or more, I definitely suggest carving one or two hours visiting this beautiful Rome museum steeped in history.

 Palazzo Barberini History